Baed/C-Sharp-Exercises/README.md

 4.)
 Check if Palindrome – Checks if the string entered by the user is a palindrome.
 That is that it reads the same forwards as backwards like “racecar.”

+5.)
+Count Words in a String – Counts the number of individual words in a string.
+For added complexity read these strings in from a text file and generate a summary.

 Ideas from these nice people:
 http://www.dreamincode.net/forums/topic/78802-martyr2s-mega-project-ideas-list/